 |Sum||-900 W||900 W||0 W|

-The table shows that this is not optimal: the system is now selling energy on L2 and L3, while as a whole its buying power.
+The table shows that this is not optimal: the system is now selling on L1 and buying on L2 and L3, while as a whole its buying power.

 Another solution could be to match each phase.
-In other words, regulate each single phase to 0 W: charge on L1 with 1300 W, and discharge L2 and L3 each with 200 W. Not a good idea: total power being converted from AC to DC and back is 1700W.
+In other words, regulate each single phase to 0 W: charge on L1 with 1300 W, and discharge L2 and L3 each with 200 W. Also not optimal: total power being converted from AC to DC and back is 1700W.
 While only 900W is required to keep the total power to 0: 800 W is being converted, and creating losses into heat, without purpose.

 |PV + Load||ESS||On the meter|